Relevant legislation and authorities |

 37) Is implementation of the merger before approval prohibited?

 Yes.
-The merging businesses must be run separately and independently until the merger has been approved.
-However, normal preparatory reversible steps are not prohibited (see topic 39).
+However, normal preparatory reversible steps that do not have an effect on how the parties operate on the market, or their independence, may be allowed (see topic 39).
 Regarding public takeover bids and acquisitions on stock exchanges see topic 32.

 38) May the parties get permission to implement before approval?